 So in order to win work, they are always willing to drop their prices to make sure they win the job.

 Check out the results from Google trends when you type in a term like tree removal or tree trimming.
 This will give you an idea of demand.

 Obstacles around the tree

-Having lots of pot plants or garden furniture around the base of the tree being trimmed, is going to add to the time it takes to trim the tree.
-If the tree surgeon needs to tip toe around a clutter in your garden then it’s going to take him twice as long to do the job.
+Having lots of pot plants or garden furniture around the base of the tree being trimmed is going to add to the time it takes to trim the tree.
+If the tree surgeon needs to tiptoe around clutter in your garden then it’s going to take him twice as long to do the job.

 Clearing everything you can from under and around the tree will ensure it will cost you less.

 This one is pretty obvious, the bigger the tree is, the more it will cost to have it trimmed.
 Tree trimming cost goes up in scale depending on tree size.